-Most of us regularly use torrents to download stuff like movies, songs, tv shows, software’s..aha.. simply everything that can be downloaded online but have you ever try to understood what is torrent?
+Most of us regularly use torrents to download stuff like movies, songs, tv shows, software – simply everything that can be downloaded online.
+But have you ever tried to understand what exactly a torrent is?
 How it works?
-What are seeds and Peers?
-Oops never… From now onwards you will able to understand what are all these terms.
+Ever heard of seeds and peers?
+From now on, you will be able to understand what these terms are.

-All ISP’s provide default DNS (domain name servers) which is the used to translate the domain name into an IP address.
-So most ISP’s block the websites at DNS level which is really noobish because if user change their DNS then he can unblock the websites blocked by DNS.
-And we are far smarter than normal users and thanks to IPV4 and IPV6 because we can change our DNS server whenever we want.
+All ISPs provide a default DNS (domain name servers) which is the used to translate the domain name into an IP address.
+Most ISPs block the websites at DNS level, which is an amateur move.
+If the user changes their DNS, then they can unblock the websites blocked by DNS.
+We are far smarter than normal users, and thanks to IPV4 and IPV6 we can change our DNS server whenever we want.

-How to unblock torrents in INDIA specially on AIRTEL, MTNL, BSNL etc?
+How to unblock torrents in INDIA, specifically on AIRTEL, MTNL, and BSNL

 There are actually several methods to unblock torrents:

-1.Use HTTPS instead of HTTP: As ISP’s have only blocked HTTP web version of websites, you can directly access all torrent websites using HTTPS instead of HTTP.
+1.Use HTTPS instead of HTTP: As ISPs have only blocked the HTTP web version of websites, you can directly access all torrent websites using HTTPS instead of HTTP.

-Go to your network connection then select status and then click on properties below the Activity there select the IPV4 and click on properties.
-There at below you see “use the following DNS name” there fill the primary DNS and alternate DNS servers.
-Apply it and enjoy the torrents… :P
+Go to your network connection, select “status” and then click on “properties” below the activity.
+There, select the IPV4 and click on “properties.”
+Below, you will see “use the following DNS name.”
+There, fill in the primary DNS and alternate DNS servers.
+Apply it and enjoy the torrents!

-3. Use TOR browser bundle: Using TOR you can bypass anything anywhere in the world and also it will hide your traces by protecting the privacy.
+3. Use TOR browser bundle: Using TOR, you can bypass anything, anywhere in the world, and it will also hide your traces by protecting privacy.

 You can download TOR here:

 5. Use VPN: A free VPN can also come to your rescue.
 All you need to do is download and install a free VPN client.
-After this, all the URL requests of the blocked websites can be easily bypassed through it.
-Among several others, providers such as freevpn, supervpn and vpnreactor give you such free service.
+After this, all the URL requests of the blocked websites can easily be bypassed.
+Among several others, providers such as freevpn, supervpn and vpnreactor provide the free service.